 Talk for writing allows children to engage in their own writing process.
 Developed by Pie Corbett, supported by Julia Strong it is powerful because it is based on the principles of how children learn.
 We follow the principles of Talk for Writing at Langmoor across all year groups and Key Stages, which encompasses active learning and working walls to support understanding.
+Whist we strongly embed ideas from the programme, we do not exclusively follow the structure all of the time, this allows for creativity and freedom to make changes to suit the children being taught each year.
+The features that we consider to be non-negotiables:

-- Children get to show case their knowledge through 'Cold and Hot tasks' that wrap around the main unit taught.
-Here specific and individual targets can be set for all children. - All children will develop their vocabulary banks, experience shared reading and writing, learn from teacher modelled writing, be confident speakers in drama and grow their attainment though quality teaching with high level texts and stimulus. - In each unit children will show case their writing through a Fiction and Non-Fiction independent writing assignment which is used for assessment and a showcase of their skills.
+- I Children get to show case their knowledge through 'Cold and Hot tasks' that wrap around the main unit taught.
+Here specific and individual targets can be set for all children. - Î All children will develop their vocabulary banks, experience shared reading and writing, learn from teacher modelled writing, be confident speakers in drama and grow their attainment through quality teaching with high level texts and stimulus. - In each unit children will showcase their writing through a Fiction and Non-Fiction independent writing assignment which is used for assessment and a showcase of their skills.

-Some additional units are also taught in year groups to meet the needs for the children and the national curriculum, such as creative poetry units, writing around special days or trips and short units to secure punctuation and grammar understanding.
+Some additional units are also taught in year groups to meet the needs of the children and the national curriculum, such as creative poetry units, writing around special days or trips and short units to secure punctuation and grammar understanding.